If you've ever asked the question, "What is Atlassian Confluence?" you might have received one or more of the following common answers:

 What's a workspace?

-The problem with the term "workspace" is overuse.
+The problem with the term "workspace" is overused.
 We hear it used to describe project management systems, collaborative editing in documents, physical locations (e.g. desks, lab tables, kitchens, classrooms), the main area of an application where content is manipulated, and even online portals.
 And that's just the beginning of things that get called "workspace."

 We need something more precise when describing Confluence.
 Sometimes it's better to use an example to illustrate the value of Confluence instead of abstract jargon.
 Quickly explain how you or one of your teams have used Confluence.
-The more germane it is to users's daily responsibilities, the better.
+The more germane it is to users' daily responsibilities, the better.
 In other words, avoid using a software dev team's use case when talking to the accounting department.
 While Confluence can enable very complex use cases, stash those for advanced users.
 With new users, make it approachable and the value immediately obvious.

 Drinking our own champagne

-Recently at work I joined a three-person ad hoc team to reach out to attendees at Atlassian Community Events about career opportunities here at Praecipio Consulting.
+Recently at work I joined a three-person ad hoc team to reach out to attendees at Atlassian Community Events about career opportunities here at Praecipio.
 We started with a single Confluence page and simply attached one Keynote file as the starting point for our presentation.
 That's it.
 It took our team lead 15 seconds to create our team's "workspace."

 During a subsequent remote meeting using collaborative editing we added sections to our page for talking points, an email template to event leaders, a table for tracking progress, and a Team Calendar to prevent schedule conflicts.
 All of us updated the document simultaneously.
 Additional meetings generated additional content sections, sub-pages (e.g. lessons learned), and more.